liamhv31/Projects/Phishing Investigations/The-Greenholt-Phish.md

 	for webmaster@redacted.org; Wed, 10 Jun 2020 01:02:04 -0400
 ```

 This will show the **mail-routing trace**, showing every destination the email hit before getting to you (and where it came from).
-The destinations, or hops, are in **ascedning** order, meaning that the first **Recieved** entry at the bottom is where is first entered the mailing system, and the top entry is the last destination before reaching you.
+The destinations, or hops, are in **ascending** order, meaning that the first **Recieved** entry at the bottom is where is first entered the mailing system, and the top entry is the last destination before reaching you.
 So with that in mind, if we want to find where the email came from, we look at the bottom.
-There's alot of interesting information there, but what we're looking for is the IP, which is also there!
+There's a lot of interesting information there, but what we're looking for is the IP, which is also there!

 <img width="959" height="445" alt="image" src="https://github.com/user-attachments/assets/9c500e19-f877-466a-b196-2700dac35fc1" />